 In California and across the country, everyday activists supporting sustainable solutions in their communities are making the difference in the fight against the climate crisis.
 With federal-level climate action stalled, our movement is working hard to effect change at the local level.
 That’s why we invite you to learn more about our Climate Reality Leadership Corps.

 Climate Reality Leadership Corps trainings are where everyday citizens become world-changers.
-Join us in Los Angeles this August and spend three days learning from former Vice President Al Gore and a host of business icons, thought leaders, and pioneering activists how we can solve the climate crisis together.
+You'll spend three days learning from former Vice President Al Gore and a host of business icons, thought leaders, and pioneering activists how we can solve the climate crisis together.